unknown-nlp/unknown-nlp.github.io/_posts/2024-02-13-llm-augmented-llms-expanding-capabilities-through-composition.md

 - Evaluation Task

+  - Code-Completion (CC) (Zero-shot)

+Given an initial set of lines of a code, the model is prompted to complete the code snippet.

+  - Text-to-Code (T2C) (3-shot)

+Given a textual context, the model is prompted to generate the corresponding code snippet.

+  - Code-to-Text (C2T) (3-shot)

+Given a code snippet, the goal is to generate a natural language explanation of the code.

 **#### Results - **Non ENG math grade school word problem.

 {% include figure.liquid loading="eager" path="assets/img/posts/2024-02-13-llm-augmented-llms-expanding-capabilities-through-composition/image_005.png" class="img-fluid rounded z-depth-1" %}